aditn/Mesh-Construction-from-Point-Cloud-in-Parallel/README.md

    reconstruction:
    `unzip inputs.zip`

+2. Download Eigen libary 3.3.1 from http://eigen.tuxfamily.org/index.php?title=Main_Page
+   Extract the library to the `util/` folder.
+Enter the newly extracted folder and copy the `Eigen/` folder to `util/`.
+The extracted folder may now be deleted.

-2. If `compile.bash` is not an executable run:
+3. If `compile.bash` is not an executable run:
    `chmod a+x compile.bash`

-3. Compile code.
+4. Compile code.
 This produces the executable `runnable`.
    `./compile.bash`

-4. Run software from home directory on an input in inputs directory.
+5. Run software from home directory on an input in inputs directory.
    `./runnable -f inputs/[filename] -t [number of processors] -p [rho-value specified in report]`

-5. A detailed timing results will be printed to the console upon completion.
+6. A detailed timing results will be printed to the console upon completion.

-6. Outputs are located in `outputs/` in a `.obj` file.
+7. Outputs are located in `outputs/` in a `.obj` file.

-7. If you would like to view debug images shown in report add a `-d` flag to Step 4.
+8. If you would like to view debug images shown in report add a `-d` flag to Step 4.
 The debug files are placed in the home directory.